 A scientific economic fact: any economy that is built on uncontrolled debt will eventually crash.
 An increasing debt is

-a vicious cycle that can only be broken through a strategy shift and operations restructure.
+a vicious cycle that can only be broken through a strategy shift and operations restructuring.
 In IIM's opinion, the

-conditions for a crash are far from being met, but attention must be paid early to avoid coming closer to the tipping
+conditions for a crash are far from being met, however, attention must be paid early to avoid coming closer to the

-point.
-The more the current administration waits to make the change, the stronger the moment of inertia to reverse the
+tipping point.
+The more the current Administration waits to make a change, the stronger the force of inertia will be to

-direction and the more the socioeconomic and political pains of the necessary reforms.
+reverse the direction and the more the socioeconomic and political pains that will result from the necessary reforms.

-To pay the bill for U.S. annual economic expenses, Social Security deficit (care for baby boomers), debt financing, and
+To pay the bill for the annual economic expenses, Social Security deficit (care for baby boomers), debt financing, and

 • Allow the dollar value to fall so that it can pay debts more cheaply.
 That may increase inflation and will lower

-the real purchase power of U.S. citizens and businesses, but at the same time may improve price competitiveness with
+the real purchasing power of U.S. citizens and businesses, but at the same time, this may improve price competitiveness

-other countries.
-With the new exchange rate, salaries of the American worker become more competitive with the European
+with other countries.
+With the new currency exchange rate, salaries of the American worker become more competitive with

-counterpart and will reduce the salary gap with China and India thus slowing offshoring).
+their European counterpart.
+That will reduce the salary gap with China and India, thus slowing offshoring).

-• Increase interest rates to attract enough money back to the United States. - That is a bad choice, making it
+• Increase interest rates to attract enough money back to the United States.
+That is a poor choice, as it will

-tougher and more costly to raise capital.
-Also increasing interest rates will result in savers investing less in the
+make it tougher and more costly to raise capital.
+Also, increasing interest rates will result in savers investing less

-stock market and thus slowing economic growth.
+in the stock market, thus slowing economic growth.
 Increased interest rates will result in lower demand on the housing

 market and thereby a loss in home values.

 • Increase taxes.
-That is another bad option, which will reduce business profits and U.S. ability to attract
+That is another weak option, which will reduce business profits and U.S. ability to attract

 • The U.S. has to sell more assets (telecom, utility infrastructure, and other assets) to overseas investors.